DrC0ns0le/RTXVideoProcessor/docs/PIPELINE_ARCHITECTURE.md

 - **HLS output timestamp offset**
   - `-output_ts_offset` is intentionally not applied to the HLS muxer.
 HLS segments start near zero to ensure reasonable `baseMediaDecodeTime` and better hls.js compatibility.
 Provide per-segment adjustments via `-hls_segment_options` if needed.
+  - In HLS, any overall timestamp offset is applied during TimestampManager normalization (not by the muxer) so that fMP4 tfdt (baseMediaDecodeTime) reflects the playback timeline while segment-local times remain near zero.

 - **Audio timestamping and muxing**
   - PTS is derived from an internal `accumulated_audio_samples` counter to ensure sample-accurate timing and eliminate drift from resampling.